-The commissioning firms in the following list have been qualified by the Oregon Department of Energy (ODOE) to perform commissioning services for schools within the SB 1149 Schools Program.
+The commissioning firms in the following list have been qualified by the Oregon Department of Energy to perform commissioning services for schools within the SB 1149 Schools Program.
 The SB 1149 Schools Program requires some measures completed with SB 1149 funds to be commissioned by a qualified commissioning firm.
 See SB 1149 Schools Program Guidelines

 for the required measures.